+Therapeutic Preschool serves the Mid-Hudson Region at the Poughkeepsie location.
+The goal of this program is to provide educational and therapeutic services for children with social emotional needs who require a structured day program.
 Services: Play therapy and social skills training occur in the preschool classroom.
-Ongoing assessment and treatment planning take place to insure best practice.
+Ongoing assessment and treatment planning support the child.
 All children and families receive comprehensive Head Start services.